PrathamSarker/ring-a-bell/README.md

 ### Prerequisites

-- Android Studio compatible with AGP 9.2.1 and Gradle 9.6 (a recent stable release channel)
+- Android Studio compatible with AGP 9.2.1 and Gradle 9.6
-- JDK 21 (the Gradle daemon toolchain pinned in `gradle/gradle-daemon-jvm.properties`)
+- JDK 21
-- Android SDK Platform 36 (targetSdk) with a device/emulator running API 24 (minSdk) or higher
+- Android SDK Platform 36 (targetSdk), with a device or emulator running API 24 (minSdk) or higher

 ### Clone the repository